keymetrics/docker-pm2/README.md

   }]
 }
 ```
-> You can choose the name of the `ecosystem` file arbitrarly, but we will assume you called it `pm2.json` in the following steps.
+> You can choose the name of the `ecosystem` file arbitrarily, but we will assume you called it `pm2.json` in the following steps.

 See the [documentation](http://pm2.keymetrics.io/docs/usage/application-declaration/#generate-configuration) for more information about how to configure the `ecosystem` file.